oscarmwangangi/oscarmwangangi/README.md

 [![Bootstrap](https://img.shields.io/badge/Bootstrap-7952B3?style=for-the-badge&logo=bootstrap&logoColor=white)](https://getbootstrap.com/)

 ## About Me
-As a full-stack developer, I specialize in creating dynamic and responsive web applications.
+I specialize in creating dynamic and responsive web applications.
 With a strong background in both frontend and backend technologies, I have experience building applications using Python, PHP, JavaScript, and frameworks like React, Node.js, and Express.
 I'm also skilled in using MySQL for database management and styling with Tailwind CSS and Bootstrap to create visually appealing user interfaces.

 ## Let's Connect:
 - [LinkedIn]([https://www.linkedin.com/in/oscar-mwangangi)](https://www.linkedin.com/in/oscar-m-57a622324/)